whatevery1says/dev_resources/we1s-notebooks-system-guide/notebooks_info.md

 The zip files from LexisNexis are organized by query, and the filenames include the source, keyword searched, and the year requested.
 Usually, people have requested data in 1-year increments.
 For each query, there are 2 zip files: one including the phrase `no-exact-match` and one without it.
 This is related to how we collect data from LexisNexis; most of the time, you will want to only use the exact match zip files in your modeling (so, those zip files WITHOUT the phrase `no-exact-match` in their filenames).

 We also have some data that has been scraped from various online news websites on our server.
-This data is located in `data` > `data-old` >`am-team-5-webscraped-data`.
+This data is located in `data` > `data-scraped`.
 It is also stored as a series of zipped folders containing json files.

 ## Take the notebooks for a spin
 ### A. Generate a new project